Gig Economy Statistics: The New Normal in the Workplace

 However, income levels improve with age.
 Millennial independent workers earn an average of $27,500, Gen Xers earn $36,300, and baby boomers $43,600.
 It’s interesting to note that the average baby boomer earns more than the average Gen Xer, despite the fact that the latter works longer hours.

-According to data from 2017, only 10% of US contingent workers are African Americans.
-For people of Asian and Native American origin, these percentages are 5.8% and 16.4%, respectively.
+According to the Bureau of Labor Statistics, only 17.1% of US contingent workers are African Americans.
+For people of Asian and Hispanic origin, these percentages are 5.8% and 16.4%, respectively.
 If you’re wondering why these percentages add up to more than 100, remember that many people have multiethnic backgrounds.

-9. More than half of gig workers don’t have access to employer-provided benefits.
+More than half of gig workers don’t have access to employer-provided benefits (54%).

 In many instances, when a gig worker has access to benefits, it’s through a spouse or a professional association.
 Just 40% of independent workers have access to employer-sponsored medical insurance, while 25% have dental insurance, 20% have life insurance, and only 5% have access to short-term disability insurance.

-When it comes to those engaged in remote work, the American workforce size increased by 40% between 2012 and 2017.
+When it comes to those engaged in remote work, the American workforce size increased by 159% since 2005 (91% over the last 10 years).

-12. Gig economy job statistics: According to the latest available data, the largest employer of US gig workers were hired in the government/public sector (14%).
+Gig economy job statistics: According to the latest available data, the largest employer of US gig workers is actually the government/public sector (14%).

 The other main industries in which US gig economy workers are employed are professional and business services (10%), education and health (10%), manufacturing (9%), construction (9%), financial activities (8%) ), information (8%), trade, transportation and utilities (7%), leisure and hospitality (6%), and tech (5%).
-Other industries comprise the remaining 12%.
+Other industries make up the remainder.

-13. 93% of freelancers with a four-year college degree consider training to be important for the work they currently do.
+93% of freelancers who have a four-year university degree consider training to be important for the work they currently do.

-14. According to data analysis by leading freelancer websites, the highest-paying jobs for independent workers are in the fields of Artificial Intelligence and Blockchain architecture.
+According to data analysis conducted by leading freelancer websites, the highest-paying jobs for independent workers are in the fields of artificial intelligence and blockchain architecture.

 This figure was obtained from a combination of surveys conducted by Intuit careers and LinkedIn.

-16. There are approximately 170 gig economy companies in the United States that only hire remote workers.
+There are roughly 170 gig economy companies in the United States that only hire remote workers.

 Major companies that are increasingly turning to freelancers include FedEx, Verizon, and the Bank of America.

-17. The top US states for remote workers are California, Texas, New York, Florida, and Illinois.
+The top US states for remote workers are Delaware, Washington, New Hampshire, Colorado, and Georgia.